-Each year, the cluster invites inspiring language researchers from various universities to give a talk on one of their most notable scholarships.
+Each year, the Cluster invites inspiring scholars from various universities to give a talk about their innovative research in linguistics and other related fields.

 Previous plenary speakers and abstracts: